DamirDenis-Tudor/2D-Tank-Simulator/GitSource/Managers/README.md

 ## 8. Mediator

 - The Mediator class is responsible for managing the interaction between objects.
-- It can group objects according to certain characteristics, store information related to objects, and recognize objects by an id.
+- It can group objects according to certain characteristics, store information related to objects and recognize objects by an id.

 ### Usage example